Punjab CM assures support to ‘arhtiyas’ on MSP payments to farmers through them | Headlines

-Punjab 'arthiyas' are up in arms against the Centre's latest directive for direct payment to farmers for grain procurement.
+Punjab 'arthiyas' are up in arms against the Centre's latest directive for direct payment to farmers.
 Union Food Minister Piyush Goyal on March 27 had written to the Punjab government, asking it to implement the direct payment of the minimum support price (MSP) to farmers.

 The chief minister told the commission agents that he has been seeking time to meet Prime Minister Narendra Modi, who, he said, appeared to be busy with election campaigns in various states.

-He told ‘arhtiyas’ that though he did not expect the prime minister to give him time to meet on the DBT issue, he and his government would keep writing to the central government and knocking on its door on the issue.
+He told 'arhtiyas' that though he did not expect the prime minister to meet him on the DBT issue, he and his government would keep writing to the central government and knocking on its door on the DBT issue.

 The chief minister told commission agents that he had already written to the prime minister on March 19, and had also spoken to Union Home Minister Amit Shah, who, he claimed, has assured him of all help in the matter.